The SpringHill Company & CNN Films Announce Production of ‘DREAMLAND: The Burning of Black Wall Street’

 Collaborative production to explore the history of Greenwood – and the modern-day excavation of an American massacre

 The SpringHill Company and CNN Films have partnered to produce a new documentary that explores the history of ‘Black Wall Street’ and the violent events of late May and June 1921 in Tulsa, Oklahoma, that resulted in the slaughter of hundreds of the city’s African American residents.
-DREAMLAND: The Rise and Fall of Black Wall Street, currently in production, is directed and produced by Salima Koroma (Bad Rap), and executive produced by LeBron James, Maverick Carter, Jamal Henderson, and Philip Byron of The SpringHill Company, and Amy Entelis and Courtney Sexton of CNN Films.
+DREAMLAND: The Burning of Black Wall Street, currently in production, is directed and produced by Salima Koroma (Bad Rap), and executive produced by LeBron James, Maverick Carter, Jamal Henderson, and Philip Byron of The SpringHill Company, and Amy Entelis and Courtney Sexton of CNN Films.
 Jamila Jordan-Theus and Patrick Altema of The SpringHill Company are co-executive producers for the film.
 CNN Films will be the linear television distributor for the feature throughout North America.
 HBO Max has acquired streaming rights to the film.

 “At SpringHill, we embody empowerment and focus on shining a light on stories that are the fabric of American history,” said Jamal Henderson, The SpringHill Company’s chief content officer.
 “We cannot move forward until we acknowledge our past and this is about honoring a prosperous, booming Black community, one of many, that was brought to an end because of hate.
 With the lack of historic journalism around ‘Black Wall Street’ and the Tulsa Massacre of 1921, we are honored to be partnered with CNN, which has a long-standing record of credible and groundbreaking journalism.
 We are bringing this documentary together with a diverse crew, including local Tulsans, and making it our mission to uplift voices and people while creating impactful content.”